Arranu/Proj1-Recipes/README.md

-This is a basic HTML website i constructed to put into practise what i learned the first week of following the odin project, I also used this to practise the using the commit process to Github.
+This is a basic HTML website i constructed to put into practise what i learned the first week of following the odin project, I also used this to practise using the commit process for Git.